HiepDo24/the-clock/README.md

 # the-clock
-A simple digital clock made with HTML, CSS, and JS
+A simple digital clock made using Bootstrap, HTML, CSS, and JS